13 Nutrients Even Nutritionists Don’t Get Enough of

 The DASH Diet (Dietary Approaches to Stop Hypertension) uncovered a crucial link between increased potassium intake and improvement in blood pressure levels.
 Multiple fruits and vegetables supply potassium, most notably broccoli, tomatoes, sweet and white potatoes, citrus fruits, bananas, and dried fruits.
 (This is a great example of how a diet with a wide variety of foods is the best bet.)
-Inadequate dietary potassium may affect your heart, kidneys, and muscle functions.
+A potassium deficiency may affect your heart, kidneys, and muscle functions.
 Avoid high potassium supplements, however, especially if you take heart or kidney medications.
-Load up on these 10 foods hat are high in potassium.

 Essential fatty acids

 “My nutrition shortfall is definitely omega-3 fatty acids.
 I worry that I am not getting enough because I don’t eat seafood.
 We all have foods that we don’t like and seafood is mine.
 I don’t take supplements.
 Because of this, I am constantly aware that my body may be lacking.
 I vary my cooking oils and use canola oil when I need a flavorless oil, I eat walnuts regularly and use them in foods like pesto (instead of pine nuts) and add them to breads, and I eat eggs that contain omega-3 fatty acids.
 I think that being aware of what is lacking in our diet is half the battle.” —Sarah Pflugradt, MS, RDN, LDN owner of salubriousrd.com.
-Check out these other clear signs you aren’t eating enough healthy fats.

 Nope, it won’t free you from the common cold forever, but getting enough vitamin C does boost your immune system and provide antioxidants for preventing chronic diseases.
-The best food sources include bell peppers, oranges, kiwi, broccoli, strawberries and Brussels sprouts.
+The best food sources include bell peppers, oranges, kiwi, broccoli, strawberries, and Brussels sprouts.
 If these foods aren’t in your typical repertoire, consider supplementing with 75 mg vitamin C daily.
 Add an additional 35 mg per day if you’re a smoker.
-Watch out for these 11 silent signs you’re low on vitamin C.

 Essential for healthy gut function, and potentially helpful for mood regulation and improvement of allergies, probiotics can be difficult to come by in a regular diet.
-Foods rich in probiotics include fermented foods such as kefir, tempeh, sauerkraut and miso, or fortified yogurt.
+Foods rich in probiotics include fermented foods such as kefir, tempeh, sauerkraut, and miso, or fortified yogurt.
 If these aren’t part of your routine, a supplement may be a good call.
-Best of all, these probiotics can help with weight loss.

 Essential for healthy gut function, but also shown to play a role in the prevention of cardiovascular disease and certain cancers, fiber is lacking in the typical American diet.
 The recommended dietary allowance (RDA) for adults is 25 grams per day.
-Without a strong presence of fruits, vegetables and whole grains in your day, you will struggle to reach this goal.
+Without a strong presence of fruits, vegetables, and whole grains in your day, you will struggle to reach this goal.
 Sneaking fiber into breakfast smoothies with fresh berries or ground flaxseed or eating a high-fiber cereal first thing in the morning makes for a great start to the day.
-Find out 30 ways to get more fiber into your diet without even trying.